hashgraph/hedera-json-rpc-relay/README.md

 From the root of the project workspace:

 1. Run `npm install`.
-This will create and populate `node_modules`.
+This will create populate and link `node_modules`.
-2. Run `npm run setup`.
-This will link the `node_modules` to the packages, and the packages together.
-3. Run `npm run build`.
+2. Run `npm run build`.
 This will clean and compile the relay library and the server.
-4. Run `npm run start`.
+3. Run `npm run start`.
 This will start the server on port `7546`.

-Alternatively, after `npm run setup`, from within the IDE, you should see the `Start Relay Microservice` run configuration.
+Alternatively, after `npm install`, from within the IDE, you should see the `Start Relay Microservice` run configuration.
 You should be able to just run that configuration, and it should start the server on port `7546`.

 ## Testing